zng-ui/zng/README.md

 The `zng` crate is the only dependency you need to create apps, it re-exports the primary API of the other crates in well organized and documented modules.

+The `cargo-zng` crate provides useful Cargo subcommands for managing Zng projects, for example, [`cargo zng fmt`] is a `cargo fmt` replacement that also formats widget macros, other Zng macros and any macro that contains valid Rust syntax.

 The other crates provide the full API that you might need to implement more advanced features, for example, a custom property that modifies the behavior of a widget might need to reference the widget's internal state, this *internal* API will only be available in the widget's crate.

+[`cargo zng fmt`]: crates/cargo-zng#fmt
+[`cargo-zng`]: crates/cargo-zng

 ## Cargo Features